Ara-HOPE: Human-Centric Post-Editing Evaluation for Dialectal Arabic to Modern Standard Arabic Translation: Limitations

 \section{Limitations}

-In this work, we used only zero-shot prompting to generate translations.
+In this work, we only used zero-shot prompting to generate translations.
 Future research could explore human evaluation of translations produced using alternative prompting strategies, such as few-shot or chain-of-thought prompting.
 Additionally, the human annotation process was time-consuming.
 Future work could consider using LLM-as-a-judge approaches to partially or fully automate the annotation process.
+Our work focused on human evaluation, and we did not investigate the correlation between human judgment and automatic evaluation metrics, lexicon-based and neural-embedding based, like BLEU and BERTScore.
+We leave that for future work.